 Unfortunately, it seems an impossible challenge to find a job where I can make a living wage (or “gainful activity”) while being able to call out sick as often as I sadly need to even with a BA.
 I always say I get three good nonconsecutive months a year.
 After my health began to compromise my ability to do my part time job I had to quit and that loss of community was painful.

 Forced to come up with an income I could make from home independent of my health I discovered pet sitting!
 I watch small dogs in my home as I can and as my clients need.
 I live on under 25k a year – including my SSDI – and use all my creative energy to find ways to hack my life so I’m living a 50k life on 25k.
 I’m super involved in the local FIRE, Mustachian and Buy Nothing communities.
 I keep expenses super low, travel hack, and bonus churn.

 I am so grateful for the life saving net of SSDI and Medicare, but it’s also become a trap for me.
 Even if I wanted to find better work, it would have to be extraordinarily better and I would have to be able to miss all the days I needed without losing my job or guess what?
 No medical care.
 That means that as long as I am on Medicare/SSDI I can never, ever make more than $25k annually.
 While I have managed to do amazing things with that level of income it means I never get to try all the things I’d love to try to do in my life for fear of losing medical care.

 I had 51 doctor appointments in 2018.
-51!
+43 in 2019.
 And that is not even including days I just had blood draws.
 That’s a huge time commitment and a lot of money for medical care and despite the coverage I have I still paid 20% of my income out of pocket to medical expenses.